nepanji/Supervised_Learning_Credit_Risk/README.md

 ## Conclusion
 Examing the above results showed that the LogisticRegression model of scaled data has a accuracy of 77%, meaning 7.7 out of 10 risks were identified correctly.
 This model was also 77% precise when labeling high risk and low risk borrowers and 77% sensitive, meaning that 2.3 out of every 10 risks were missed by the model and 23% of high and low risks are miss labeled.
 Additionally, this model produced a low number of false negatives and false positives, meaning there is a low occurance of bad credit misclassifications as good and a low number of good credit misclassifications as bad.

+NOTE: My attempt to further use the Oversampling and SMOTE (Synthetic Minority Over-sampling Technique) techniques proved unsuccessful.